rlvlad/wt-project-2025/docs/sections/sequence_diagram.typ

     Afterwards, the User inserts their credentials.

     Those values are passed to the `checkUser()` function that returns `schrödingerUser` -- as the name implies, the variable might return a User; otherwise `null`.
 If `null`, then the credentials inserted do not match any record in the database; else the User is redirected to their HomePage and the `user` variable is set for the current session.

+    If there has been some error in the process -- the credentials are incorrect, database can't be accessed... -- then the servlet will redirect to itself by setting the variable `error` to true, which then will be evaluated by thymeleaf and if true, it will print an error; otherwise it won't (this is the case for the first time the User inserts the credentials).
   ],
   label_: "login-sequence",
 )